-When starting to consider your finances it’s important to figure out what you want to achieve and map out your goals for the year.
-Earlier this month we revealed our top 5 financial goals to set for the New Year, which may be a good place to start.
+When starting to consider your finances, it’s important to figure out what you want to achieve and map out your goals for the year.

-We know post-Christmas and New Year can be an unusual time, the Christmas buzz has gone, it’s cold and dark, and you’d much rather watch TV than face up to your finances.
+We know post-Christmas and New Year can be an unusual time, and in these times, it may feel even stranger.
+The Christmas buzz has gone, it’s cold and dark, and you’d much rather watch TV than face up to your finances.
 But by easing yourself into it, you can make sure you’re in the right frame of mind for the year ahead.

 It’s also a good way to begin nursing your finances back to health.
-Whether that’s paying off some debt or creating a spending plan to get you back on track – you could start feeling much more optimistic about this year.
+Whether that’s paying off some debt or creating a spending plan to get you back on track – you could start feeling much more optimistic about your financial future this year.

 Being a smarter shopper can help you to utilise your budget and make decisions that could help you to meet your financial goals.